1. The atmosphere is the envelope of_____________.

 Explanation: They trap heat and maintain Earth’s temperature.

-20. The lapse rate refers to:
+20. The lapse rate refers to_____________.

 A) Increase of temperature with height